-PH14M41 Heat Pump Units
+Heat Pump Mode

 On a call for first stage heat, the contacts of the room thermostat close.
-This energizes terminals R to Y and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
-This also energizes the indoor blower on models equipped with the EEM motor.
+This energizes terminals R to Y1 and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
+This also energizes the indoor blower motor.

-When the thermostat is satisfied, breaking the circuit between R to Y and R to G, the compressor and outdoor fan motor will stop.
-The indoor blower will stop after the programmed 60 second off delay on models equipped with the EEM motor.
+When the thermostat is satisfied, breaking the circuit between R to Y1 and R to G, the compressor and outdoor fan motor will stop.
+The indoor blower will stop after the programmed off delay.